Combatting Census Undercount - Using Big Data and ML

 The census explicitly measures undercounting.
 Census researchers have found a high correlation between mail return rates and actual undercounts.

 We can look directly at this variable and see how it connects with geographies and demographics.
-For example, minority groups are particularly affected.
+For example, the census undercounts minorities in particular in many cases.

 There are also some surprises.
-For instance, "white rural renters" actually had the highest undercount in the 1990 census.
+For instance, "white rural renters" were actually the highest group of census undercounted populations in the 1990 census.

 Historically, a household with a complex family structure has a higher chance of being undercounted because such complexity may cause ambiguity for census respondents about whom to include on the household roster.